 “You’re training the mind to notice, but to not automatically react based on habitual patterns — to not reach for a candy bar in response to feeling anger, for example,” said researcher Jennifer Daubenmier in a press release.
 “If you can first recognize what you are feeling before you act, you have a greater chance of making a wiser decision.”

 In the study, the Mindful training consisted of focusing on the sensations of each food.
 The women were trained to bring their awareness to each moment as they chew on the food.
-This helped them give insight to experiencing the sensory feelings of eating.
+This helped them give insight into experiencing the sensory feelings of eating.

-Mindful Eating Techniques
+6 tips for Mindful Eating

 - Grab your meal and a stop watch.
 Set the timer to 10 – 15 minutes and start eating your meal.